Skip to main content

 What you implement: the 93 Annex A controls

 ISO 27001:2022 replaced the old 114-control / 14-domain structure with 93 controls across four themes: Organizational (A.5) has 37 controls, People (A.6) has 8, Physical (A.7) has 14, and Technological (A.8) has 34.
 Eleven controls are new in 2022, and Amendment 1:2024 added climate-change consideration to Clauses 4.1 and 4.2.
+See the full Annex A control list for all 93, and the ISO 27001 checklist for the mandatory documents and audit-readiness steps.

 Before you start: what your organisation must prepare